CALCULATE YOUR SIP RETURNS

 Types of P/E Ratio

-• Trailing Price to Earnings: The trailing P/E depends upon the past performance of a company.
+• Trailing price-to-earnings: The trailing P/E depends on the past performance of a company.
 It is calculated by dividing the recent stock price by the total EPS earnings over the past year.
 It is one of the most reliable and popular PE metrics, using actual data on the company’s profits.
-Prudent investors take the trailing PE as the basis of most of their financial decisions, as future earnings estimates could be unreliable.
+Prudent investors take the trailing P/E as the basis of most of their financial decisions, as future earnings estimates could be unreliable.
 However, investors must remember that a company’s past performance does not necessarily guarantee its future behaviour.

 Relationship Between P/E Ratio and Value Investing